leanhqn208-svg/Bicycle-Manufacturer-Analysis/README.md

   | 2014 | 6 | 9,711 | 2 |
   | 2014 | 1 | 8,823 | 3 |

-  **💡 Business Insights:**
-  * **Highly Stable Market Leaders:** The sales distribution is extremely static.
-From 2011 to 2014, Territory 4, 6, and 1 have maintained the exact same 1st, 2nd, and 3rd positions without any fluctuation.
-This indicates very stable market demand and customer loyalty in these specific regions.
-  * **The Drop in 2014:** Order quantities peaked in 2013 across all regions but show a significant drop in 2014.
-  * **Actionable Recommendation:** The supply chain team must prioritize inventory routing to Territories 4, 6, and 1 to prevent stockouts in these regions.
-Meanwhile, sales leadership needs to investigate why other territories consistently fail to break into the top 3 and adjust regional sales strategies accordingly.

 </details>

 <details>